List of The Texas Chainsaw Massacre (franchise) characters: "Chop Top" Sawyer

 When Chop Top and brother Drayton (Jim Siedow) discover that Stretch is still alive after finding her in the Sawyer family's home in an abandoned amusement park called the Texas Battle Land (which Chop Top bought using government checks), the brothers hold her captive and decide to let the decrepit patriarch of the Sawyer family, Grandpa (Ken Evert), kill her with Chop Top's help.
 Vanita is saved when protagonist Lieutenant "Lefty" Enright (Dennis Hopper) arrives and engages Leatherface in a chainsaw duel.
 The battle between the Sawyers and Lefty reaches a climax when a hand grenade, accidentally set off by Drayton, explodes and kills Grandpa, Lefty, Drayton and possibly Leatherface, as well as presumably destroying the puppet-like corpse of the Hitchhiker.

 Narrowly escaping the grenade explosion, Chop Top follows Vanita to the top of the Matterhorn attraction in the Texas Battle Land, which the Sawyers converted into a shrine known as "Chainsaw Heaven".
 Slashing Vanita and himself several times with a straight razor, Chop Top apparently meets his end when Vanita stumbles upon the mummified corpse of Great-Grandma Sawyer and tears a chainsaw out of the corpse's abdomen.
 In the ensuing struggle, Chop Top is sent plummeting into the ruins of Texas Battle Land.

 Though Chop Top does not appear in the 1991 Leatherface by Northstar Comics, a reference to him is made through the use of his catchphrase "Lick my plate!", seen spray-painted on the side of Alfredo Sawyer's Last Chance Gas Station.

 All American Massacre is an unreleased film directed by William Hooper, son of Tobe Hooper.
 The film was to serve as a prequel to the original Texas Chainsaw Massacre series.
 The film was to feature Chop Top who had been captured and placed into a psychiatric prison.
 Memories of how his family became killers and cannibals were to feature in the film, as he was interviewed by a tabloid television journalist.
 Bill Moseley portrays Chop Top in the film's trailer.

 Grandma Sawyer

 Grandma Sawyer died at an unspecified time before the first film's events, although her obese corpse has been preserved by the family and was originally kept in the attic of the Sawyer ranch.
 Her corpse also appears in the comic book series, Jason vs. Leatherface.

-It is revealed in the audio commentary on The Texas Chainsaw Massacre 2, by Tobe Hooper, that she is in fact "Great-Grandma Sawyer".
-First mentioned by Drayton in the second film, who states "Oh Great Grandma in chainsaw heaven!"; her skeletal corpse is later seen in chainsaw heaven - actually a macabre shrine hidden in the amusement park where the remaining Sawyers live in the second film.
+It is confirmed in the audio commentary on The Texas Chainsaw Massacre 2, by Tobe Hooper, that she is the same "Grandma Sawyer" from the first film, whilst Hooper joked about her change in appearance from the first film to the second being due to "reverence".
+Drayton in the second film, calls her "Great Grandma"; her skeletal corpse is later seen in "chainsaw heaven" - actually a macabre shrine hidden in the amusement park where the remaining Sawyers live in the second film.